'Toranj' Available HERE

 Paddy Kiernan

 Paddy is one of Ireland's most in-demand banjo players and teachers.
-He currently plays with Roots/Bluegrass band Lands End, the Niall Toner Band and modern string band Pine Marten.
-Constantly pushing boundaries on his instrument, Paddy was the first 5 string banjo player to graduate from the University of Limerick’s MA in Traditional Music Programme.
+Constantly pushing boundaries on his instrument, he was the first 5 string banjo player to graduate from the University of Limerick’s MA in Traditional Music Programme.

 Tombak/Tar/Clarinet